munificent/craftinginterpreters/book/functions.md

 This rule matches a primary expression followed by zero or <span name="curry">more</span> function calls.
 If there are no parentheses, this parses a bare primary expression.
-Otherwise, each call is a pair of parentheses with an optional list of arguments inside.
+Otherwise, each call is recognized by a pair of parentheses with an optional list of arguments inside.
+The argument list grammar is:

 <aside name="curry">